membrane-io/docs/src/content/docs/reference/driver-guide.md

 Drivers are regular Membrane programs so if you’ve written some code on Membrane you’re already half way there!

-For this guide, we'll walk through the [Resend  driver](https://www.membrane.io/share/membrane/resend) code.
+For this guide, we'll walk through the [Resend  driver](https://www.membrane.io/share/membrane/resend).
+Resend provides a modern email API for developers.
+For more details about their API, check out their [docs](https://resend.com/docs/introduction).

 We'll demonstrate how to:

 - Create an interface for the API that uses Membrane state to store the API key
 - Structure your code using common Membrane patterns (Collections, Resources, grefs)
 - Follow consistent driver design principles and best practices

-Resend provides a modern email API for developers.
-For more details about their API, check out their [docs](https://resend.com/docs/introduction).

 ## 2. Core Components

 <br/>